MBichajlo/WebApp/README.md

 ## Stack:
 ### Frontend :

--CSS and EJS
+- CSS and EJS
--Bootstrap and flexbox
+- Bootstrap and flexbox

 ### Backend:

--Node.js
+- Node.js
--Express.js
+- Express.js

 ## Functionalities:

---Creating Posts
+- Creating Posts
---Viewing and editing posts
+- Viewing and editing posts
---Deleting posts
+- Deleting posts
---Blog text saved as .txt files
+- Blog text saved as .txt files

 ---

 ## Planned future functionalities:

--Database
+- Database
-	-User register and login
+	- User register and login
-	-Persistance storage of posts
+	- Persistance storage of posts
--Frontend
+- Frontend
-	-React.js (Could be a Rework of this project instead of an update)
+	- React.js (Could be a Rework of this project instead of an update)